The crew behind Minnesota Steelheader

 I would briefly like to acknowledge my Dad, "The General" at this point: Teacher, Fishing Partner and Chief Rival.
 You could drop that S.O.B. in the middle of the dang Sahara and he'd come out with fish.
 GEEZE that gets annoying!
 I hope to become 1/64th the steelhead fisherman he is.
 Thanks Dad for teaching me everything I know about fishing, now quit holding out!

 I was about 12 when I caught my first trout on the white water river in Altura MN.
 I was on a hunting trip, but I was immediately hooked on trout fishing.
 Once I returned home the search was on.
 I started fishing steelhead at 16, most of my days were unsuccessful but the passion was already there and when I finally landed my first fish my addiction had paid off.
 When I finally got a hang of it I just wanted more knowledge, you never have enough.
 But being on the water isn't just about the fishing for me, just listening to the water washes any stress off me and instantly puts me in extreme relaxation.
 I love trying new spots, new rivers, new techniques, and I get out on the water as much as possible all year.
-I was born and raised 10 min from Duluth, and have fished the shore now for 11 years.
+I was born and raised 10 min from Duluth, and have fished the shore since 2006.
 If you see me out there come say Hi!!

 Adam - Minnesota Steelheader - Director